Kristina01111000/Drws_site/README.md

 - What  sample chapter should we add to the book listing?
 Probably chapter 1?
 Should I take the same excerpt from 4e lifestyle? https://4elementlifestyle.com/dr-ws-book/ introduction, part of chapter one, also include the table of contents, make sure some of the pictures are in the sample, up to page 15 new description for the book listing?
 The current one is the one from 4e lifestyle, take it from the back cover of the book

 - see if contact page is easily accessible on the site
-- Send emails at 10 am? for chain
+- Send emails at 10 am? for newsletter
 - Make logo of the youtube channel green part bigger add white background

 - think of how to switch emails to be about the app, it should be done soon